r-Techsupport/rTS_Wiki/docs/guides/Clearing-Windows-Update-Cache.md

 Clearing Windows update cache is used when some updates will not complete.
 This could help Windows to update automatically.

-1. Open administrator command prompt
+1. Open administrator command prompt:

     **Windows key + R, type "cmd" into the box, ctrl + shift + enter**